-Whether you are painting indoors, outdoors, or both, a checklist can be handy to help guide you through the process of painting your home in Perth.
+Whether you are painting indoors, outdoors, or both, a checklist can be handy to help guide you through the process of painting your home.
+Or you can also take a wall paint test so that colors live up to the highest standard.
+Namely, it is crucial to ensure that the color gives results in both the short and long term.

 Your Painting Goal